ViviFeathers/558Basic/README.md

 I created an API interaction function that fetches data based on user selected cosmetic brand or/and product type.

-Step one, I set up the base URL which returns all the available data, the brand pool and the type pool to limit user’s selections in “benefit”, “dior”, “covergirl”, “maybelline”, “smashbox”, “nyx”, “clinique” as cosmetic brands and “lipstick”, “foundation”, “eyeliner”, “eyeshadow”, “mascara”, “blush” as product types.
+Step one, I set up the base URL which returns all the available data; I also defined the brand pool and the type pool to limit user’s selections in “benefit”, “dior”, “covergirl”, “maybelline”, “smashbox”, “nyx”, “clinique” as cosmetic brands and “lipstick”, “foundation”, “eyeliner”, “eyeshadow”, “mascara”, “blush” as product types.

-Step two, I checked the user’s argument input values to make sure both makeup_brand and makeup_type are character strings that within the brand and type pool, otherwise the function will stop executing.
+Step two, I checked the user’s argument input values to make sure both “makeup_brand” and “makeup_type” are character strings that within the brand and type pool, otherwise the function will stop executing.
 After making sure the input values are good, I paste them with the base URL to form the API with endpoints.

 Step three, I used `fromJSON` function to obtain a data frame from the “api_url” and name it as “target”.